x-square/data_analytics/24-02-maths-statistics-python.md

 **Confusion matrix** is a table that visualises the performance of a classification model.
 It shows the number of **true positives**, **true negatives**, **false positives**, and **false negatives**.
 These values are used to calculate metrics as follows:

+- Accuracy = $\frac{TP+TN}{TP+TN+FP+FN}$
-- **Accuracy** tells you how often your model is correct overall.
+    - The proportion of correct predictions among all predictions made, which tells you how often your model is correct overall.
+- Precision = $\frac{TP}{TP+FP}$
-- **Precision** tells you how many of the predicted positive instances are actually positive.
+    - The proportion of true positive predictions among all positive predictions made, tells you how many of the predicted positive instances are actually positive.
+- Negative predictive value = $\frac{TN}{TN+FN}$
-- **Negative predictive value** tells you how many of the predicted negative instances are actually negative.
+    - The proportion of true negative predictions among all negative predictions made, which tells you how many of the predicted negative instances are actually negative.
+- Sensitivity (aka recall) = $\frac{TP}{TP+FN}$
-- **Sensitivity or recall** tells you how well your model identifies positive instances.
+    - The proportion of true positive predictions among all actual positive instances, tells you how well your model identifies positive instances.
+- Specificity = $\frac{TN}{TN+FP}$
-- **Specificity** tells you how well your model identifies negative instances.
+    - The proportion of true negative predictions among all actual negative instances, tells you how well your model identifies negative instances.
+- F1-score = $\frac{2 \times Precision \times Recall}{Precision + Recall}$
-- **F1-score** provides a balance between precision and recall, particularly useful when you have uneven class distribution.
+    - The harmonic mean of precision and recall provides a balance between the two metrics, which is useful when you want to consider both false positives and false negatives.
+It is a better measure when the class distribution is imbalanced.

 # Linear algebra